|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 donation, ''How This American Life, Saved A Life'', click here

-kidney as well!
+donate a kidney as well!
 And Shmuel, made that kidney match as well!

 * Congratulations to Rabbi Ephraim Simon, a father of 9 and kidney donor - who spoke at an event in Toronto